MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ![Figure  - Microsoft Udacity Azure ML Scholarship Capstone Project Model Query ](http://www.kaytek.co.in/images/msudp3/1B11_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Model_Query.png)

-Best Model Deployment Query
+<b>Best Model Deployment Query</b>

-As can be seen, a sample data input in JSON format is sent to the deployed model.
-Additional code as shown below the JSON data is executed and the model then returns an appropriate response - whether 1 (for Yes) or 0 (For No) as the prediction for DEATH_EVENT.
+As can be seen, a sample data input 1 in JSON format is sent to the deployed model.
+Additional code for the requests and response objects as shown below the JSON data is executed and the model then returns an appropriate response - whether 1 (for Yes) or 0 (For No) as the prediction for DEATH_EVENT.
+For the data point queried, the deployed web service gives a response as : prediction  "{\"result\": [1]}"

 ## Freeing Up Azure ML Resources